walkinthedawg/Carols-Cakes/README.md

 # Credits
 ## Content
-All content in the Events, Alumni, Discussion, and Shop sections is fictional and written by me, or courtesy of Portage Central Swimming and Diving.
+All the content was written or modified by me.
+Ideas came from other cake selling websites.
+Places and locations are fictional to protect Carols identity and location.
+While Carol is a real person, this site is fictional for the present time.

 ## Media
-The PC logo was provided by Portage Central Swimming and Diving.

-Some product photos were taken from [Wikipedia](https://en.wikipedia.org/wiki/Swimfin) via a Creative Commons License.
-(No copyright infringement intended, as this is for educational use only.)
+All the cake pictures and styling images were provided by Freewebsitetemplates.com and is stored in the Static/Images directory.
+I did make the Carols Cake logo in the top left corner using FreeLogoMaker.com and Photoshop.

 ## Acknowledgments
-The media query for the collapsed navbar regardless of viewport width was taken from this [site](https://www.codeply.com/go/iaM1zcNsQB/bootstrap-navbar-always-collapsed).

-For the post comments, I followed the Django Girls Tutorial [here](https://tutorial-extensions.djangogirls.org/en/homework_create_more_models/), however, it was significantly modified to fit my project, and the ability to edit and delete comments was added.

-# Plug-Ins
-If you have the Grammarly plug-in in your browser, when you click on a form's textarea to create or edit a post or comment, the textarea box will jump to the top of the page and then reposition itself into the designated input area on the page.
-The plug-in will still work, and you will still be able to add and edit content if you're using the plug-in.
-If the plug-in is turned off, there is no issue with the textarea jumping around the page.
-Read more about this issue with the Grammarly plug-in [here](https://stackoverflow.com/questions/47957205/textarea-box-moving-on-click-on-initial-page-load).
+Thanks to Google Maps for the map on the Contact Us page.

+Thanks to Amazon Web Services for my use of an Education Acct for AWS Services and IDE Development Services.
+Thanks to the support staff who refunded my money and waived fees when I was unable to sign up for an Education Acct at first.
+We finally got all that straightened out and all was well thereafter.

 # Installation
-If you're interested in cloning this repository, to set up and install everything in the requirements.txt run the following command in the terminal:
+If you're interested in cloning this repository, it can be found here:  https://github.com/walkinthedawg/Carols-Cakes

+To set up and install everything in the requirements.txt, run the following command in the terminal:
 ```
 $ sudo pip3 -r install requirements.txt
 ```